excitoon-favorites/apk-manager/README.md

 ### Licensing
 All files in ./Bin are used from the Android Development kit.
 Please view the [Android developement kit license](https://raw.githubusercontent.com/jordanbancino/apk-manager/master/AndroidSDKLicense.txt).

-This excludes the following: signature.keystore, tee.exe, and win32gnu.dll
+Except the following:
+- Tee.exe
+- Win32GNU.dll

-Tee.exe and win32gnu.dll are Licensed under the GNU General Public License version 2.0 (GPLv2).
+These are part of the [WinBash Project](https://sourceforge.net/projects/win-bash/) and are licensed under the [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

-Signature.keystore is the default signing database used by APK-Manager, which is licensed under the Apache License 2.0.
+- Signature.keystore
+A Keystore created by Jordan Bancino, Licensed under the Apache 2.0 License, used for signing compiled APK-Files.
+This Keystore is to be used ONLY by APK-Manager for signing compiled APK-Files.
+If you wish to create your own keystore, use the Android app [ZipSigner](https://play.google.com/store/apps/details?id=kellinwood.zipsigner2)

 ### About APK-Manager
 APK-Manager is a series of scripts to make developing Android apps easier.
 Currently, this project is only availible for Windows, but porting over to Bash is a work in progress.

+Features:
+- Decompile an APK File
+- Compile an APK File from a source folder
+- Sign an APK File (With the default signing keystore, or your own Keystore.)

 ### APK-Manager Requirements: